 Colorado ranks as one of the healthiest states in the country, boasting one of the nation's highest rates of physical activity and lowest rates of obesity.1 Compared to the country as a whole, Colorado residents have 50 percent greater access to parks and recreation facilities, such as trails, bikeways, and multi-use paths, which make it convenient and affordable to get outside and exercise.2 The state has invested heavily in bicycle and pedestrian infrastructure over the past several decades creating over 5,000 miles of trails in an effort to encourage residents to be physically active.
-CDOT plans to continue its commitment to active transportation by dedicating at least 2.5 percent of its budget to bicycling and pedestrian infrastructure.
+The State Transportation Commission plans to continue its commitment to active transportation by seeking dedicated funding for bicycle and pedestrian infrastructure including crossing signal improvements, cross walks and sidewalk improvements, trails and safe connections.
 In 2015, Governor John Hickenlooper announced the Colorado Pedals Project, a four year initiative to expand and elevate bicycle and pedestrian infrastructure and programs with the goal of becoming the "healthiest state in the nation."